dominicmauro/tales/content/about.md

-—
+---
-title: “About”
+title: "About"
 date: 2025-07-01T00:00:00Z
-draft: true
+draft: false
 toc: true
-—
+---

 ## A West Marches Campaign

 ### The Pitch

-Beyond the crumbling walls of **Last Light Keep** lies the Shadowdark—a vast wilderness of forgotten ruins, deadly dungeons, and untold treasures.
-You are crawlers, fortune-seekers brave or foolish enough to venture where the light fails.
-Death lurks in every shadow, but so does glory.
-When your torches burn low and the darkness presses in, will you press forward for treasure or retreat to fight another day?
+Beyond the crumbling walls of **Halcyon Keep** lies The Reaches: a vast wilderness of forgotten ruins, deadly dungeons, and untold treasures.
+You are crawlers, fortune-seekers brave or foolish enough to venture into the **Shadowdark** where death lurks in every shadow, but so does glory.
+When your torches burn low and the darkness creeps in, will you press forward for treasure or retreat to fight another day?

 ### The Setup

-- **Open Table**: Drop in when you can play, no weekly commitment required
-- **Player-Driven**: You decide where to explore and what dangers to face
-- **Shared World**: Your discoveries become part of the living campaign
-- **Real Consequences**: Death is permanent, but new heroes always arise
+This is a West Marches style campaign.
+That means it's an **Open Table**: drop in when you can play, with no weekly commitment required.
+The story is **Player-Driven**: you will decide where to explore and what dangers to face.
+This is a **Shared World**: Your discoveries become part of the living campaign.
+There are **Final Consequences**: death is permanent (and nearly inevitable), but you will always be able to create a new character.

 ### The Rules

-We’re using **Shadowdark RPG**—fast, deadly, and focused on old-school adventure:
+We're playing **Shadowdark** - a fast, deadly, and old-school adventure RPG with:

-- **Quick Character Creation**: Roll 3d6 down the line, pick a class, and go
+- **Quick Character Creation**: Roll 3d6 down the line, pick a class, and you're ready to go in minutes
-- **Torch Timers**: Light sources burn in real-time—when they’re gone, you’re in trouble
+- **Torch Timers**: Light sources burn in real-time.
+When they're gone, beware!
+You don't have darkvision, but the monsters do
-- **XP for Treasure**: Gold spent = experience gained, not monster kills
+- **Loot-based Leveling**: Finding loot grants experience, slaying monsters does not
 - **Rulings Over Rules**: Common sense and creativity beat rule-lawyering

 ### The World

-**Last Light Keep** is your base—a fortified outpost on the edge of the known world.
+**Halcyon Keep** is your base of operations, a fortified outpost on the edge of the Known Lands.
 Beyond its walls:

 - **The Thornwood**: Dark forest filled with beastmen, ancient ruins, and worse
 - **The Sunken Marches**: Treacherous swamps hiding a drowned civilization